Rosmuc

 Rosmuc or Ros Muc, sometimes anglicised as Rosmuck, is a village in the Conamara Gaeltacht of County Galway, Ireland.
 It lies halfway between the town of Clifden and the city of Galway.
 Irish is the predominant spoken language in the area, with the electoral division of Turlough, Rosmuc, representing one of the highest percentages of Irish-speaking people in the country.
 The townland of Rosmuck is part of the civil parish of Kilcummin.

 History and etymology

 It is estimated that people first settled in Rosmuc in AD 400, one hundred years before Naomh Briocán (Saint Briocán) brought Christianity to the area.

 It is believed that the name 'Ros Muc' comes from the old Irish "the peninsula of rounded hills", ros meaning "promontory or headland" and muc meaning "rounded hills" or "pig".
 This may derive from a perception that the rounded hills on the horizon and surrounding the district look like the rounded backs of farm animals.

 Population

-The population of the Rosmuc area is estimated to be around 450 people.
-During the 20th century, there had been a decline in the population, mainly due to emigration, but this has subsided in more recent years.

 As of the 2011 census, Rosmuc townland had a population of 72 people.